RGME Frequently Asked Questions

 Application Questions

-Students are asked to apply by one of our deadlines January 15, March 15, April 15, or July 15 for consideration into the program.
-For international students the final deadline is April 15 for consideration into the program.
-There is an online application portal that students can apply through for the program.
+Students are asked to apply by one of our deadlines—January 15, March 15, April 15, or July 15—for consideration into the program.
+For international students, the final deadline is April 15 for consideration into the program.

 For our application, we require all college transcripts, a personal essay, and two letters of recommendation.

-We recommend that students apply by the "round 2" deadline of March 15.
-Applying by this deadline ensures that admitted students will have ample time to prepare for the fall semester start.
+We recommend that students apply by the "Round 2" deadline of March 15.
+Applying by this deadline ensures that admitted students have ample time to prepare for the fall semester start.

-The Application Pre-Screening process gives students a chance to have their application reviewed by the program director before officially submitting their application into the program.
-If a student takes the time to submit a Pre-Screening request they also will receive an application fee waiver.
+The application pre-screening process gives students a chance to have their application reviewed by the program director before officially submitting their application to the program.
+If a student takes the time to submit a pre-screening request, they also receive an application fee waiver.

 Curriculum Questions